-The human immune system is extremely complex but understanding of how it reacts during and after infection with SARS-CoV-2 is critical to our ability to control the pandemic.
+The human immune system is extremely complex but understanding how it reacts during and after infection with SARS-CoV-2 is critical to our ability to control the pandemic.
 Immune system responses dictate not only how quickly patients can clear the virus, but also how sick they will get and how long any immunity generated to the virus might last.

 However, the world has had little time to make rapid and effective progress in our understanding of how the body’s defence mechanisms interact with SARS-CoV-2.
 A new approach is required if our scientists are to fight COVID-19 by developing better diagnostics, treatments and vaccines.